- 464 Decio

 - Economic & History of Capitalism, Empires & Colonialism, Political

 - Asia, Global

-Nikhil Menon is a historian of modern South Asia, specializing in the intellectual and political history of twentieth-century India.
-His current research also engages with transnational histories of economic development, the Cold War in South Asia, and the history of science.
-He offers courses on Mughal India, the British Empire in India, post-colonial India and Pakistan, and the global history of development.
+Nikhil Menon is a historian of modern South Asia, specializing in the political and economic history of twentieth-century India.
+His research explores the histories of democracy and development in independent India.
+He offers courses on the history of South Asia, modern India and Pakistan, Gandhi, and the global history of development.